 (I’m feeling seriously mushy this morning.)

 This Caramel Apple Cobbler is made completely from scratch.
 I’m not going to lie, it’s a labor of love . . . but totally worth it.
-The peeling of the apples into the big bowl at the start make me think of Sundays as a kid when my dad would peel apples while watching the Packer game for an apple pie.
-While your apples are cooking down, you make a from scratch caramel sauce, and then you throw it all together in a big baking dish.
-It comes out piping hot and just begging to be covered in ice cream and more caramel sauce.
-It is totally perfect for fall!
+The peeling of the apples into the big bowl at the start makes me think of Sundays as a kid, when my dad would peel apples for an apple pie while watching the Packer game.

 - 1 tsp cinnamon